1 Introduction

 ggtitle("Comparing real-time and later observed cases")

-Here the black line represents the quantity we will evaluate our nowcast
+Here the black line represents the quantity we will evaluate our nowcast against, the final observed cases, and the red line represents the observed cases we have observed up until July 1st, 2021.

 5 Pre-processing

-In this example, we will both fit our delay distribution, and apply it to generate a nowcast using the same data, the national level data from Germany for all age groups.
+In this example, we will both fit our delay distribution, and apply it to generate a nowcast matrix using the same data, the national level data from Germany for all age groups.
 However, these components can be separated, so for example, we could use the national level data for all age groups to estimate a delay distribution, and then we could apply that elsewhere, for example to the data stratified by age group and location.
 This type of “borrowing” from another training dataset can be really useful when you have low counts or relatively sparse data, which is likely to be the case for smaller populations.

 nowcast_date <- "2021-07-01"